nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![FindSequenceDiagram](images/FindSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The method Parse::parse is a simplification of the overall parsing sequence which was already covered in showcasing the execution of the delete method.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The method Parser::parse is a simplification of the overall parsing sequence which was already covered in showcasing the execution of the delete method.
 As such, redundant parsing details are not covered here.
 </div>

 #### Design consideration: